Originally published on July 24, 2019. Updated on December 23, 2021

 Before we dive deeper into the behind-the-scenes process of developing a brand, it’s important you first understand what we mean by brand.

 When you hear the word “brand,” you might think of the Nike swoosh, the Apple icon, or McDonald’s golden arches.
 Although these visuals are part of their companies’ brands, they are not the whole shebang – they are just logos.

 Your mental health clinic’s brand encompasses many different aspects of your business.
 It includes your name and niche, your values and mission, your logo and colors, your messaging and tone, and anything else that leaves an impression on people who interact with your practice.

 What do people think about your mental health clinic?
 What do you think about your mental health clinic?
 What would you like people to think?

-The answers to questions like these will help you home in on your brand and the logo you may want to use to represent it, which is why the next step of our branding process is a discovery meeting.
+The answers to questions like these will help you hone in on your brand and the mental health logo you use to represent it.

 The discovery meeting is where we dive deep into who you are and what you do to set the foundation for a strong mental health brand.